 May 2, 2019: What is pain and what are the most effective and least harmful ways for health care professionals to address it?
 Reaching a national consensus on the answers to these questions and taking action accordingly, never has it been as important as it is now, with the nation in the grips of an opioid crisis that is killing Americans by the tens of thousands annually.

 In this episode of Move Forward Radio, cardiologist Haider Warraich expands on his op-ed in the New York Times, which asks the question: "Is Pain a Sensation or an Emotion?"
-He explains what that question is all about, how modern society could learn something from the ancient Greeks' conception of pain and suffering, what he feels are the keys to decreasing opioid use, and why exercise and physical therapy—per APTA's #Choose PT campaign—must be cornerstones of that effort.
+He explains what that question is all about, how modern society could learn something from the ancient Greeks' conception of pain and suffering, what he feels are the keys to decreasing opioid use, and why exercise and physical therapy—per APTA's safe pain management campaign—must be cornerstones of that effort.

 Learn more about how physical therapists manage pain.